“Spending time in Sweden on loan was one of the best things I ever did.”Peter Crouch

 Good to know before you go

 - In Sweden, tourists do not need to worry about tipping.
-The general rule is that Swedes are paid higher wages, so there is no tip expected or required.
+The general rule is that Swedes are paid higher wages, so no tip is expected or required.
 Tipping has never been a part of the culture in Sweden.

 - Credit cards are accepted everywhere.

-- Overall, clothing is stylish and fashionable.
-Swedes wear subdued clothes and preferred dark and muted colors.
+- Overall, the clothing is stylish.
+Swedes wear subdued clothes and prefer dark and muted colors.
 They dress casually but with class.
-Jeans are worn but are in good condition.
+The jeans are worn but are in good condition.
 Swedes prefer natural fabrics.
 The weather is cold much of the year and can even get cold in the summer.
 Layers are always a good idea.
 With so many cobblestone streets, comfy flat shoes are suggested.
-Rain is common year-round so prepare accordingly in the winter pack full winter gear and thermal underwear and boots.
+Rain is common year-round, so prepare accordingly in the winter; pack winter gear, thermal underwear, and boots.

 - In Sweden, self-sufficiency and autonomy are all.
-A debt of any kind, be it emotional, a favor, or cash, is to be avoided at all costs.
+Any debt, be it emotional, a favor, or cash, is to be avoided at all costs.
 The Swedes don’t even like to owe a round of drinks.